When is the starting date for applying?

 I received the Acceptance Letter.
 What should I do now?

-All admitted applicants, once received the Acceptance Letter, must send an email to the Admissions Office for confirming if they intend to enroll to our program.
-Afterwards, will be possible to proceed with the online enrollment procedure from September.
-Read more
+All admitted applicants, once they have received the Acceptance Letter, must send an email to the Admissions Office to communicate their decision to confirm (or forego) enrollment in our program.

 I am Italian, I have been admitted but I do not have obtained yet the Bachelor degree (Laurea Triennale).
 What should I do now?